tbhb/typing-graph/TESTING.md

 just benchmark-check baseline
 ```

 This is useful in CI to catch performance regressions before merging.
-The 15% median threshold is chosen to balance detection sensitivity with false positive avoidance on shared CI infrastructure.
+The 15% median threshold balances detection sensitivity with false positive avoidance on shared CI infrastructure.

 ## Mutation testing